-The Federal Housing Administration, or FHA, requires a credit score of at least 500 to buy a home with an FHA loan.
-A minimum of 580 is needed to make the minimum down payment of 3.5%.
-However, many lenders require a score of 620 to 640 to qualify.
+The Federal Housing Administration (FHA) requires a credit score of at least 500 to buy a home with an FHA loan.
+A minimum of 580 is needed to make the minimum down payment of 3.5% of the total loan amount.
+However, some lenders require a score of 620 to 640 to qualify.

-Thanks to a new FHA policy, lenders appear to have started reducing their FHA minimum credit score requirements starting in 2017, opening homeownership to thousands more home buyers.
+Thanks to a new 2017 FHA policy update, many lenders have reduced their FHA minimum credit score requirements, opening homeownership to thousands more buyers.

 Analysts predict the change could allow 100,000 additional families per year to buy a home with an FHA loan.